martin059/virtualization-level-2-vagrant-setup/README.md

 ### How to re-provision an existing VM

-If the user wants `Vagrant` to re-run the `Ansible` playbook to check if any package and/or component can be updated or re-installed.
-It can be done with the command `vagrant provision`.
+If the user wants `Vagrant` to re-run the `Ansible` playbook to check if any package and/or component can be updated or re-installed, it can be done with the command `vagrant provision`.

 Also, if the user has made any changes to the `custom` file to install a new component as it is stated in the [customization](#customization) section, the user can execute the `vagrant provision` command to make these changes effective.